 Tamsin Greig was born in 1966 in Kent and then moved to Kilburn at a young age.
 She later studied at the University of Birmingham, graduating with a first in Drama and Theatre Arts.
 She has since established herself as a comedian and an actress on stage, as well as on camera.

-Greig won her first Laurence Olivier Award for her role of Beatrice in Much Ado About Nothing, also winning the Critics’ Circle Theatre Award for Best Shakespearian Performance, being the first woman to ever win the award.
-She later starred in The God of Carnage alongside Ralph Fiennes, and Ken Scott, which won the Olivier Award for Best New Comedy in 2009.
-She then appeared in the touring production of Gethsemane before starring in The Little Dog Laughed at the Garrick Theatre, a performance, which won her the WhatsOnStage Theatregoers Choice Award for Best Supporting Actress in a Play in 2011.
-She also received her second Laurence Olivier Award nomination.
+Greig won her first Laurence Olivier Award for her role of Beatrice in Much Ado About Nothing, also winning the Critics’ Circle Theatre Award for best Shakespearean performance, being the first woman to ever win the award.
+She later starred in The God of Carnage alongside Ralph Fiennes and Ken Scott, which won the Olivier Award for Best New Comedy in 2009.
+She then appeared in the touring production of Gethsemane before starring and receiving her second Olivier nomination in The Little Dog Laughed at the Garrick Theatre.

-Outside the theatre Greig has appeared in many television shows including Friday Night Dinner as Jackie, in BBC’s Love Soup as Alice Chenery, as Fran Katzenjammer in Black Books and Dr Caroline Todd in Green Wing.
-She also starred in Cuckoo (2009) film alongside Richard E Grant and later in Tamara Drewe (2010) comedy feature film.
+Outside the theatre, Greig has appeared in many television shows including Friday Night Dinner as Jackie, in BBC’s Love Soup as Alice Chenery, as Fran Katzenjammer in Black Books and Dr Caroline Todd in Green Wing.
+She also starred in Cuckoo alongside Richard E Grant and later in Tamara Drewe.